ajanet1993/8086/Data Analysis.md

 10. The file zoop-temp-main consists data for 3 dates 06/04, 06/07, 06/09 compared to the file zoop-temp which has data for 2 dates 06/07, 06/09.
 11. Temperature column in zoop-temp-main has one large outlier.

+# Potential Table that can address the issues.